 Adding information on regime shifts was considered a high priority by both the Council and SSC.
 Time series analysis of zooplankton and forage fish to evaluate potential linked regime shifts is currently in progress, and multiple projects may contribute to this.
-We are working to coordinate existing projects (see below) into a synthesis product for the
+We are working to coordinate existing projects (see below) into a synthesis product for the SOE.

-SOE.
 Because the projects are on different timelines, it is difficult to give a target date for SOE synthesis.
-However, we expect to have some project results published prior to the 2024 SOE.
+However, a workshop is scheduled for May 2024 to review and synthesize methods and results for the Northeast Region.
+We expect to have some project results published prior to the 2025 SOE.
 With these publications complete, some synthesis may be presented in the following SOE cycle.